Greekman12490/Video-Game-Statistics/README.md

-# Video-Game-Statistics
+# Merit America Capstone Project - Video Game Statistics

-This is my MeritAmerica Capstone project.
-I wanted to see which region of the world sold the most games, which genre sold the most and which genre was the best.
+## This is my capstone project for Merit America.
+We had choices on what we wanted to do, and I decided to work on my own case.
+Now I am a gamer and I wanted to do something that involved video games.
+So, I decided to look into the number of sales for individual video games sold throughout the years.
+When I mean years....
+I mean decades.